laro/Cilia/README.md

   ```
     - Recommended to _not_ use subscript for raw pointers anyway,
       except for implementation of abstractions (like `Array`, `Vector`, `Matrix`, ...).
-- Actually this is how to handle pointer to array of `Int` "correctly":
+- Actually this is how to handle pointer to array of `Int` "properly":
   ```
   Int[3]* arrayPtr = new Int[3]
   *arrayPtr[2] = 0